Sabarimala: Kerala govt withdraws police handbook after row | Politics

 Sabarimala: Kerala govt withdraws police handbook after row

-In the wake of the allegations, State Devaswom Minister K Radhakrishnan, who was in Sabarimala in connection with the commencement of the annual pilgrimage from today, said directives had been given to withdraw the handbook if any lapse in it was found.He clarified it was printed earlier and the directives in the handbook this year were given by mistake.The government has no ill-motive.
+As the row broke out, State Devaswom Minister K Radhakrishnan, who was in Sabarimala in connection with the start of the annual pilgrimage from today, said directives to withdraw the handbook were given if any lapse in it was found.He clarified the book was printed earlier and the directives in the handbook this year were given by mistake.The government has no ill-motive.

 - Country: